MrLeylo/OptiCalcRead/python/README.txt

                ------------
                January, 2016 version

+This project is under development, it is NOT a final version!
+It's being tested under linux, if you want to try it under Windows, there must be added a modification of the code.

 ------------
 Requirements
 ------------
-1)Install python interpreter on your computer 2)Download the following databases:
+1)Install python interpreter on your Linux OS 2)Download the following databases: